wellyshen/react-cool-starter/README.md

 ### Boost App Performance

-- For React class components.
-You can use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to do shallow prop and state comparison for a performance boost.
+In this starter, you can see I use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) and [React.memo](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactmemo) to demostrate the basic performance optimizing for React app.
+The two APIs are used in different ways.

-How we implement it:
+- `React.PureComponent` is used for React class components.
+It can be a performance boost by doing shallow prop and state comparison:

 ```js
 import React, { PureComponent } from "react";